Cloth Diapering 101

 It is important to change pail water daily in order to avoid odors and build-up.
 Make sure you use a smaller diaper pail for a wet pail as it can become difficult to lift into the washing machine.
 Make sure when you put the diapers into the washer that you unfold and open them up for a thorough cleaning.

 Some parents will also use a top loading washing machine as a safe and effective wet diaper pail alternative.
-Keep your washing machine filled either ¼ or ½ full with COLD water and add one of the above listed pre-treaters for stain and odor treatment.
+Keep your washing machine filled either ¼ or ½ full with COLD water.
 Again you must change the water daily by spinning it out and re-filling it at night.

 Washing Cloth Diapers